top of page

 • The damaged area is cleaned and sanded lightly.

-• A leather filler is applied to smooth out cracks.
+• A leather filler is applied to smooth out the cracks.

 • The area is re-dyed to match the original color.